hudongsheng-debug/FITSQuickLook/README.md

 ### API Provider Notes

-**Baidu Qianfan**

-- New users may receive free usage credits.
+**Baidu - New users may receive free usage credits.
-- According to current official information, eligible new users may receive up to **1 million Tokens per supported model**, valid for a limited period.
+- According to current official information,  new users may receive up to **1 million Tokens per supported model**, valid for a limited period.
 - Available models and remaining quota depend on the Qianfan console.

 **Google Gemini**